eddwebster/football_analytics/README.md

 </p>

-I recently accidentally deleted what was quite a well written and cited README file for this repository, unfortunately without backup.
-Whilst this notice remains, I am currently rewriting it to include the full list with links of: data sources, libraries & webscrapers, and favourite papers and learning materials, all of which include links to credited sources.
-This is currently in progress but not yet finished - 28/02/2021.
+I am currently rewriting this README to include links not only to my own work, but also to include a concise list of learning resources, data sources, libraries, papers, blogs, podcasts, created by all those that havecontributed to the football analytics community.
+This is currently in progress but not yet finished and could do with a bit of editing - 28/02/2021.

 ## About this Repository and Author
 Please note, all work produced in this repository is mine and/or credited to the publicly produced code and libraries used. and is in no way related to the work and analysis I produce for my employers.